igor-primo/igor-primo.github.io/posts/2024-12-04-quick-persistence-for-kubernetes-testing.markdown

 ---
-title: How To Persist Manual Configurations In Kind
+title: Manual Configurations In Kind
-subtitle: for when leaving a test cluster up is a luxury
+subtitle: For when leaving a test cluster up is a luxury
 ---

 <section>